jmboris/voidlinux-kernel-zen-6.12.6/How to install.md

 $ ./xbps-src binary-bootstrap
 ```

-You can read more abou this in the Official github of Void Linux https://github.com/void-linux/void-packages
+You can read more about this in the Official github of Void Linux https://github.com/void-linux/void-packages

 2. Go to your Downloads folder and clone this linux zen repository.